nodejs/security-wg/processes/security_team_onboarding.md

 Please follow:
 * New member should open a PR with his username added to [security-wg/third_party_vuln_process.md at master · nodejs/security-wg · GitHub](https://github.com/nodejs/security-wg/blob/master/processes/third_party_vuln_process.md#the-triage-team), where the username list is ordered alphabetically.
 * New members should familiarize themselves with the 3rd party vulnerability triage process at: [security-wg/third_party_vuln_process.md at master · nodejs/security-wg · GitHub](https://github.com/nodejs/security-wg/blob/master/processes/third_party_vuln_process.md)
-* New members should schedule a demo session with their mentor to review the HackerOne platform where the new member receives a walk-through of our processes.
+* New members should schedule an on-boarding demo session with their mentor to review the HackerOne platform where the new member receives a walk-through of our triage process.